 Clinical trials are an excellent way to get medical care and access to new drugs to treat hepatitis C. It is important, however, to know that the drugs are being studied to find out if the drugs are safe and effective.

 Every clinical trial in the United States is approved and monitored by a local Institutional Review Board (IRB) to make sure that any potential hazards are avoided.
 In addition, every clinical trial has a data safety monitoring committee that reviews the medical data to make sure that the study drug(s) are not doing any harm to the trial participants.
 There is also a clinical trial coordinator who is responsible for informing the patients and making sure that the patient understands the potential benefits and risks involved.
-The clinical trial coordinator will also follow the patient through the study.
+The clinical trial coordinator will also follow the patient through the entire study.

 We recommend two resources for clinical trials:

 - HCV Advocate New & Pipeline Blog – “Drugs in Development / Clinical Trials” – click on the pharmaceutical company name for a list of clinical trials.
 The trials are linked directly to www.clinicaltrials.gov where you can get more information.
+Also be sure to check out HCV Drugs.com for easy to understand reference guides to current drugs in development.

 Tips: Questions to Ask the Study Coordinator